dmrk86/llm_news_app/README.md

 # News highlights

-Quickly provide the news highlights you need in **real-time** from  *Currents News API*, which curates news articles from various countries, over the past four years by monitoring thousands of news domains.
+This application quickly provides the news highlights you need in **real-time** from  *Currents News API*, which curates news articles from various countries, over the past four years by monitoring thousands of news domains.
+The application first collects the new articles and uses LLMs to organize and create informative content for the end users.
+This application helps the users get interested news content instead of unnecessary news content.

 ## Demo